Anju1795/Advanced-Real-Time-Data-Pipeline-and-Analytical-Processing/Setup instructions.md

     - datetime
     - install using the below command: pip install pandas watchdog tenacity
-3. Running the pipeline locally
+3. Running and testing the pipeline locally
     - Monitor the folder C:\\Jupyter Notebook\\data for incoming csv files.
     When a new file is added to this directory, it triggers the pipeline to process the file.
     - Start the python script using: